 The province of Ontario has a great Open Data Initiative.
-While their online portal is very easy to use, I thought I’d practice my scraping skills and create my own organized dataset of available datasets.
-Extracting information from the webpage is pretty easy using the rvest package.
+While their online portal is easy to use, I thought I’d practice my scraping skills and create my own organized dataset of available datasets.
+Extracting information from the webpage is straightforward using the rvest package.

 library(rvest)